Having weight problems can cause any of the following problems:

 However, being underweight is just as dangerous and can cause the following issues:

-- An ineffective immune system, which increases the risk for infections and disease
+- An ineffective immune system, increases the risk of infections and disease

 - Increased risk of osteoporosis, a condition that reduces bone density and commonly causes hip fractures